 All our models are of a well balanced design and should be exceptionally good towers.
-Most models have an AL-KO stabiliser fitted as standard.
+All models apart from the Sprite range (Diamond pack option) have an AL-KO stabiliser fitted as standard.
 The common causes of poor stability include: